Dungeons & Dragons organized play: Rules

 In May 2022, the Adventurers League announced that all player characters must be updated to the new ruleset published in Mordenkainen Presents: Monsters of the Multiverse (2022); this supplement replaces the player options included in Volo's Guide to Monsters and Mordenkainen's Tome of Foes supplements.
 Dungeon masters have the option to use creature stat blocks included in older playable content; however, starting in September 2022, new published content will use the adjusted stat blocks released in Monsters of the Multiverse.
 Subsequent iterations of the Adventurers League Player's Guide were updated to include additional sourcebooks, such as Fizban's Treasury of Dragons (2021), Bigby Presents: Glory of Giants (2023), Book of Many Things (2024), as player options.
 Additionally, the 13th version of the Player's Guide (December 2022) added Dragonlance: Shadow of the Dragon Queen (2022) to Dragonlance campaigns; the 14th version of the Player's Guide (March 2024) added Planescape: Adventures in the Multiverse (2023) to Planescape campaigns and Tal'Dorei Reborn (2022) to Critical Role campaigns.

 In September 2024, it was announced that the Adventurers League would replace the three 2014 core rulebooks with the 2024 revised core rulebooks following the staggered release of these new rulebooks.
 Any rules option updated in the 2024 rulebooks takes precedence over previously published rules, however, any rules option which has not yet been updated can still be used as long as it is "the most recently published version of that option".
-All players are required to update to the 2024 5th Edition revision; this change is being implemented with a sixty day grace period after the release of each new core rulebook.
+All players are required to update to the 2024 5th Edition revision; this change was implemented with a sixty day grace period after the release of each new core rulebook.
+From 2025 to 2026, the Player's Guide was updated multiple times to include additional sourcebooks, such as Eberron: Forge of the Artificer (2025) and Ravenloft: The Horrors Within (2026).